woodjeffrey2/weather-service/README.md

 ### API
 #### Get Weather Report
-Returns a summary report of the weather conditions and temperature for a given location.
+Calls the [OpenWeather API](https://openweathermap.org/current) and returns a summary report of the weather conditions and temperature for a given location.

 Example - `GET http://localhost:8080/weather-report?lat=12.34&lon=56.78`